fivdi/brkontru/doc/once.md

 Many objects emit a 'ready' event after their construction has completed indicating that the object is now read for usage.

-The once function is a helper function that will wait for an array of objects to emit an event and invoke a listener after they have all emitted that event.
+The once function is a helper function that will wait for all objects in an array of objects to emit an event and invoke a listener after they have all emitted that event.

 ```js
 var bot = require('brkontru'),